EASTRIDGE CENTER

 Santa Clara County (San Jose), California

-Illinois' Homart Development and Michigan's Taubman Centers teamed up in the late 1960s, forming a joint venture to build shopping malls.
+Illinois' Homart Development and Michigan's Taubman Company teamed up in the late 1960s, forming a joint venture to build shopping malls.
 Along with Marshall Field & Company, they constructed Chicagoland's WOODFIELD MALL, which, by the end of 1971, was one of the largest fully-enclosed shopping malls in the world.

 The 32 million dollar EASTRIDGE was designed by Avner Naggar, of Burlingame, California, and John Savage Bolles & Associates, of San Francisco.
 The complex featured 2 full levels of retail, with a third (sub) level situated at two corners of its Grand Court.
 This design was used for WOODFIELD MALL and also at Taubman's FAIRLANE TOWN CENTER, in Dearborn, Michigan.